Ci-Daniels/smart_home_system/README.md

 #### LDR
 The ldr works such that when the resistance is high, the garden lights(led) will signifying that there is no sunlight outside.
 When the sun is up, the resistance on the ldr decreases and in turn the garden lights are switched off(led turns off).

+#### CLCD
+- The clcd is used to display the status of the heater that is the temperature as well as the volume of water in the tank which is also reflected on the bluynk application terminal.

+#### Blynk application
+- The system uses blynk application to control the heater, cooler and serial tank and records the status of the temperature and water volume on the  blynk terminal.

 ## CONCLUSION
 - The simulation on the picsimlab was conclusive and the data was recorded in the power point document provided.